MinhNhat007/Ada/README.md

 # Ada
-Storing all implementation during time studying
+Storing all implementation during time studying.
+A buch of exercise